RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Scrape these games**

 Criteria for what games to include.
 It can be set to _All games, Favorite games, No metadata, No game image, No game video_ or _Folders only_.
+The _No metadata_ option checks if the game has a description and the _No game image_ checks for a miximage, then screenshot, then title screen and last box cover and if any of these images exist then the game is considered as already scraped.

 **Scrape these systems**